Thorium/Owin.Compression/README.md

 # Owin.Compression

 Compression (Deflate / GZip) module for Microsoft OWIN Selfhost filesystem pipeline.
-Can be used also with AspNetCore e.g. with .NET8.0 and Kestrel.
+It can also be used with AspNetCore, e.g. with .NET8.0 and Kestrel.

-With this module you can compress, deflate / gzip large files (like concatenated *.js or *.css files) to reduce amount of web traffic.
+With this module, you can compress (deflate or gzip) large files (like concatenated *.js or *.css files) to reduce the amount of web traffic.
-Supports eTag caching: If client sent hashcode match, sends 302 instead of re-sending the same content.
+It supports eTag caching: If the client's sent hashcode is a match, send 302 instead of re-sending the same content.

 This project works on C# and F# and should work on all .NET platforms, also on Windows, and even Mono as well.